hifly81/openshift-vacation-leave-request/README.md

 **Spring Boot and RHOAR - Leave Vacation Sample App**

-A Leave Vacation from employees sample app developed with Spring Boot and Openshift RHOAR.
+A sample app to manage leave vacation requests for employees, developed with Spring Boot and Openshift RHOAR.

 It exposes some REST services and persists data on a postgres database.

 **Test the application locally from a web browser**